yashchdhry005/AgriGenius-AI-Assistant/README.md

 - Voice and SMS queries

 ## 🎯 Hackathon Submission
-This project was developed for [Hackathon Name] focusing on AI solutions for agriculture.
+This project was developed for [CAPITAL ONE] focusing on AI solutions for agriculture.